 ILFA | International Legal Finance Association. |

-IMF | IMF Holdings Limited and its Group, now known as OBL following a name change in 2020. |
+IMF | IMF Bentham Limited and its Group, now known as OBL following a name change in 2020. |

 Investment commitment | Refer to committed capital/commitments. |

-Income v. revenue v. proceeds terminology | Income, revenue and proceeds are generally used interchangeably for realised sums on litigation investments regardless of how IFRS may classify the assets and its consequential P&L disclosure. |
+Income v revenue terminology | Income, revenue and proceeds are generally used interchangeably for realised sums on litigation investments regardless of how IFRS may classify the assets and its consequential P&L disclosure. |

-Income yet to be recognised | Is the estimated value of income that may be generated from investments that are substantially complete from a litigation perspective at that point in time but have not fully satisfied revenue recognition accounting standards and our policies.
-It is subject to change and relates to substantially completed investments with conditional settlements or judgments on appeal which may result in income being recognised in future periods. |
+Income yet to be recognised (IYTBR) | Is the estimated value of income that may be generated from investments that are substantially complete from a litigation perspective at that point in time but have not fully satisfied revenue recognition accounting standards and our policies.
+It is subject to change and relates to substantially completed investments with conditional settlements or judgements on appeal which may be recognised in future periods. |

-Internal rate of return (IRR) | Is a discount rate that makes the net present value of actual historical investment flows equal to zero in a discounted flow analysis.
-It is calculated based upon the aggregated underlying individua journal entries for each investment.
-Calculation
+Internal rate of return (IRR) | Is a discount rate that makes the net present value (NPV) of Investment flows equal to zero in a discounted cash flow analysis.
+It is calculated on aggregated underlying journal entries for each completed case.
+Calculation includes losses

-includes losses and adverse costs but excludes consideration of capitalised overheads, PPA and withdrawals.
-The IRR from completed investments may vary materially over time.
+and adverse costs but excludes consideration of capitalised overheads, operating overheads, and withdrawals.
+The IRR from completed Investments may vary materially over time.
 By providing this historical information, OBL has not been and is not now in any way providing earnings guidance for future periods. |

-Invested capital | Refer to capital deployed. |
+Invested capital | Refer to Capital deployed |

 LatAm (Latin America) | The geographic region spanning Central and South America. |

-LTIP | Long Term Incentive Program. |
+LTIP | Long-Term Incentive Plan. |

 Malus and clawback event provisions | These are provisions whereby participants in the LTIP may in the event of certain specified conduct such as fraud, forfeit all or a portion of their performance rights or the resulting shares or be required to repay all or a portion of their sale proceeds from such securities. |

-Managed Investment Scheme (MIS) | An investment structure regulated under Australian Corporation Law regulations.
-Where required by regulation the Group utilizes MIS for Australian class action investments. |
+Managed Investment Scheme (MIS) | An investment structure regulated under Australian Corporation Law regulations. |

-MENA | Middle East and North America. |
+MENA | Middle East & North Africa. |

 Merits investment | Refers to investments where the underlying dispute involves ongoing questions about facts, damages or legal outcome and there is a risk around a judicial decision. |